free-ran-ue/free-ran-ue.github.io/doc/doc-develop-note/index.md

 > [!Important]
 > Beleive myself that I can do everything.

+## 20250815

+I fixed the bug on parsing GTP header.
+It will be more formal on handle different header flags.

 ## 20250807

 I fixed the bug about configuring QoS flow from YAML file.
 It should be extract via NAS message.